 Spiros Zournazis Memorial Fellowship

-The Spiros Zournazis Memorial Fellowship has been initiated to support research into the Australian War Memorial’s extensive art collection by early career scholars.
-The biennial Fellowship is open to honours or postgraduate students undertaking a thesis as part of their degree, or those who have completed a PhD within three years prior to application.
+The Spiros Zournazis Memorial Fellowship supports research into the Australian War Memorial’s extensive art collection by early career scholars.
+The Fellowship is open to honours or postgraduate students undertaking a thesis as part of their degree, or those who have completed a PhD, Mphil or MA since January 2014.
 Fellows are free to determine their own course of research provided it focuses primarily on the Memorial’s art collection.
 Scholars working in the fields of art history, cultural studies, museology, sociology and related disciplines may apply.
-Research projects that demonstrate methodological innovation are considered favourably.
+Research projects that demonstrate methodological innovation will be considered favourably.

-The Fellowship is four weeks in duration and Fellows are awarded return airfares to Canberra (from within Australia), accommodation in a studio apartment at the Gorman House Arts Centre and a stipend of $2000.
-The Fellowship also includes office facilities and full access to the art collection and archive.
-Fellows are supported by Memorial curators and the Head of Art, and will have the opportunity to consult with Dr. Mary Zournazi, Senior Lecturer in Sociology at the University of NSW and a specialist in global war and peace studies.
+The Fellowship is four weeks in duration and the recipient will be awarded return airfares to Canberra (from within Australia), accommodation in a studio apartment at the Gorman Arts Centre and a stipend of $2000 to cover other expenses.
+The Fellowship also includes a study space with desk, phone and computer facilities within the Memorial’s Art department and full access to the art collection and archive.
+Fellows will be supported by Memorial curators and the Head of Art, and will have the opportunity to consult with Dr. Mary Zournazi, Senior Lecturer in Sociology at the University of NSW, filmmaker and a specialist in global war and peace studies, during the Fellowship period.

 The Fellowship is funded through a generous bequest to the Australian War Memorial by Spiros Zournazis.